timescale/docs/_partials/_migrate_live_setup_enable_replication.md

  Replica identity assists data replication by identifying the rows being modified.
-Your options are that each table and hypertable in the source database has:
+Your options are that each table and hypertable in the source database should either have:
 - **A primary key**: Data replication defaults to the primary key of the table being replicated.
   Nothing to do.
 - **A viable unique index**: each table has a unique, non-partial, non-deferrable index that includes only columns